 The purpose of the Prevention Team is to actively engage the campus community in challenging cultural norms by encouraging bystander interventions and promoting healthy relationships.
 The team will be divided into two sub teams, Green Dot, and Healthy Relationships.
 Each sub team will meet once a month to discuss efforts and outcomes.
 The sub teams will be responsible for assisting with development of programming, evaluation, and outreach in regards to their scope of work.

+CATFISH stands for Campus Action Team for the Improvement of Sexual Health.
 Our goal is to improve sexual health knowledge, attitudes, and behaviors across the Florida State University campus through policy and programmatic efforts.
 Membership is open to any faculty, staff, or student.